andrew/ultimate-awesome/README.md

 - [awesome-regression-testing](https://github.com/mojoaxel/awesome-regression-testing) - 🕶️ A curated list of resources around the topic: visual regression testing.
 - [awesome-claude-skills](https://github.com/BehiSecc/awesome-claude-skills) - A curated list of Claude Skills.
 - [awesome-argo](https://github.com/akuity/awesome-argo) - A curated list of awesome projects and resources related to Argo (a CNCF graduated project).
+- [awesome-iot-hacks](https://github.com/nebgnahz/awesome-iot-hacks) - A Collection of Hacks in IoT Space so that we can address them (hopefully).
 - [awesome-eventstorming](https://github.com/mariuszgil/awesome-eventstorming) - Awesome EventStorming.
 - [awesome-opengl](https://github.com/eug/awesome-opengl) - A curated list of awesome OpenGL libraries, debuggers and resources.
 - [awesome-chatgpt](https://github.com/eon01/awesome-chatgpt) - 🧠 A curated list of awesome ChatGPT resources, including libraries, SDKs, APIs, and more. 🌟 Please consider supporting this project by giving it a star.